digital-blueprint/handbook/docs/frameworks/frontend/dev/dev_tools.md

 For managing mono repos we also use [lerna](https://lerna.js.org/), which allow us to run tasks for all included packages.

-For bundling we use [rollup](https://rollupjs.org) since it's relatively easy to use, but still can be extended through various plugins.
+For bundling we use [rolldown](https://rolldown.rs/) since it's fast, relatively easy to use, but still can be extended through various plugins.

 ## Testing